While many of us now use smartphones as our main cameras, the best cheap cameras still offer features that make them worth owning for specific uses.

 We also liked the compactness of the W800; at 2.1 x 2 x 0.9 inches, and weighing a mere 3.5 ounces, this camera easily slid into our pocket, making it a great travel companion.

-Images captured by the W800 have strong color and detail when you are shooting in bright light.
-In our sample photo, you can see lots of detail in my dog's coat and even a reflection of me in his eye.
-The quality quickly falls off as the light level drops, though; nighttime and indoor shots with no flash have dull color and show grain.
+Images captured by the W800 have strong color and detail when you're shooting in bright light.
+The quality quickly falls off as the light level drops, though; night time and indoor shots with no flash have dull color and show grain.

-Still, $90 gets you a very portable camera that can shoot attractive images.
+Still, $100 gets you a very portable camera that can shoot attractive images.
 For those looking for a wallet-friendly step up from a cellphone camera, it's the one to get.
+Just be aware that Sony appears to be gradually phasing it out, so buy now before it's too late.

 If you have a few more bucks to spend, the Sony Cyber-shot DSC-W830 packs a surprising amount of features into a small package, including high-definition video, panoramic images and a long 8x zoom lens.
 When you turn it on, the lens telescopes out from the front into three sections, but the assembly feels rather fragile.
 The DSC-W830 also has gaps that could collect grains of sand or dirt, jamming the camera.
 In fact, our review model had a bit of dust stuck in the lens mechanism that showed up as a black shadow on zoomed-in images.